hweidner/check-mk-goodies/README.md

 specifications, as defined by the
 [x86-64 microarchitecture levels](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels).

-The check is WARN if the CPU level cannot be determined (eg. if /proc/cpuinfo cannot be read, or if the CPU has another architecture than x86_64).
+The check result is WARN if the CPU level cannot be determined (eg. if /proc/cpuinfo cannot be read, or if the CPU has another architecture than x86_64).
 Otherwise, is is OK.

 ## mhz